gservers/boxduino/PCD8544/README.md

 The library allows the use of custom bitmap symbols (5x8), defined by an array of five bytes.
 To make it easy to create custom symbols, there's a graphical glyph editor [available online](http://cloud.carlos-rodrigues.com/projects/pcd8544/).

+All credit for this lib goes to: Carlos Rodrigues <cefrodrigues@gmail.com>